MuTsunTsai/shrewd/README.md

 ## ReactiveMethod

-ReactiveMethod re-run itself automatically during the next comitting stage, whenever one of its references has changed.
+ReactiveMethod re-run itself automatically during the next committing stage, whenever one of its references has changed.
 It could return a value so that other reactions may depend on it, but unlike ComputedProperties, it always re-run itself regardless of absence of observers.

 ReactiveMethods needs to be called for the first time in order to start it (one may do so inside the constructor of the class if so desired).
 If the option `lazy` is set to `true`, then during the first call it will not execute immediately, but wait until the committing stage to execute.